Waterdish/Shipwright-Android/README.md

 ## FAQ

+**Q: How to add mods?**

+A: "SOH" folder at root of device storage.

 **Q: Why is it immediately crashing?**

-A: Try deleting and re-extracting the OTR file (oot.otr).
+A: Try deleting the "SOH" folder and having it set up the files again.
+Be patient at the black screens.

 **Q: The game opened once, but now it's just a black screen.**